Toudai moto kurashi

 After a frustrating first month, I was debating the wisdom of taking on this project, which looked like it might become a spectacular failure.
 At that point, my Japanese mentor and translator “Matt” Yoshihara stepped in with some wise counsel.
 Matt, who had lived and worked in both Europe and the US, and was a successful, and very well-respected team leader, took me aside after one particularly long and frustrating team meeting and said, “Toudai moto kurashi”: The lighthouse does not shine on its base.
 He went on to explain the proverb and his observation that I was illuminating the problems and focusing on the cultural differences, but I was leaving the human factor in the dark, and this was getting in the way of building an effective team.
 The challenges we were experiencing were human challenges, not Japanese, American, or French.
 The designers and engineers needed to realize that their purpose was to create an amazing customer experience, not just to build reliable hardware.
 And, the regional product managers needed to move beyond quoting competing product specifications to narratives that described the use of the products in terms of where, how, and why.

 Illuminate the Base of the Lighthouse

-Yoshihara-san’s wisdom is relevant to every team leader, and especially those leading multi-cultural teams.
-Building highly-effective cross-cultural teams requires understanding our own views and biases as well as being sensitive to others as you illuminate the challenges, and then focus on what is common across them.
+Yoshihara-san’s wisdom is relevant to every team leader, especially those leading multi-cultural teams.
+Building highly-effective cross-cultural teams require understanding our own views and biases as well as being sensitive to others as you illuminate the challenges, and then focus on what is common across them.